in this circle of land's bones

 The concept of a treefold continues the process that has been at the heart of The Long View: inviting people to pause with a tree while celebrating trees, for their own sake, and for what they provide for us and for other elements of an interconnected environment that is also rich in human cultures of stone wall building, stockmanship and woodland management.

 The three treefolds embody something that’s fundamental to Cumbria and, let’s face it, many other places: the relationship between people and trees, the bringing together of art and tradition, and the twinning of constancy and change.

 Each treefold is built to the same measurements, with an internal diameter of seven foot, and with stone found locally, using techniques that go back hundreds, if not thousands of years (no cement – just stones, air, and hard work).
 Around the centre of each treefold a line of poetry has been carved into stone.
 Each line stands alone when read in isolation but the three lines, read in the order from east, to centre, to north, form the complete poem that Harriet has written for the purpose.

-The three treefolds were built in 2017 - you can read more about the process (including the gathering of storm-scattered stones and the five days it took to build each one) by following the links below.
+The three treefolds were built in 2017 - you can read more about the process, including the gathering of storm-scattered stones and the five days it took to build each one, at the Common Ground website here, and by following the links below.

 The treefolds only reached completion once their trees were rooted inside.
 Even this, though, is not really completion - as the trees grow and the environments around them change the scene will be constantly evolving; there will be no final definitive form to capture or experience, rather a series of moments determined by weather, season and each tree's gathering of age.